Fast and fabulous

 And because they cost less, they’re perfect for experimenting with.
 Trying out different planting combinations is fun and easy with rapid results and its exciting to create a fresh new look every season.
 Low growing annuals like pansies, lobelia and alyssum are perfect for pots, while taller annuals such as cosmos, sweet peas and poppies are among the best flowers to grow for picking.

-TIP: To grow an abundance of bloom for picking, sow a batch of seed in autumn and some more in early spring.
+TIP: To grow an abundance of blooms for picking, plant seedlings in autumn and some more in early spring.
 The more you pick, the more they flower!

 Feeding and watering